 - ADSL broadband: Comes entirely through the telephone line, which isn't hugely efficient.
 Advertised speeds typically hover between 'up to 14Mb' and 'up to 18Mb', but you'll likely see less than that.
 Remember, telephone wires were designed for carrying our voices back and forth, not for you to stream the EastEnders omnibus.

 - Fibre optic broadband: Delivered through efficient, reliable fibre optic cables.
-Advertised speeds are typically between 'up to 30Mb' and 'up to 100Mb', and more likely to be closer to the advertised 'up to' amounts than ADSL.
+Advertised speeds are typically between 'up to 38Mb' and 'up to 300Mb', and more likely to be closer to the advertised 'up to' amounts than ADSL.
+You'll need to check it's availabile in your area though,

 It's worth pointing out that fibre optic broadband packages vary as services, such as BT Infinity, still use a copper phone line to connect your property to the fibre network via the nearest street cabinet.
 As a result, your speeds may be slower than your neighbour's if they live closer to the green box at the end of the street.